 Education in Canada aims at developing an all-rounded personality of the student.
-That graduation is the stepping stone to the employment market.
+Graduation is the stepping stone to the employment market.
 Why does Canada/USA have four year graduation courses?
 After analysing the curricula our daughter and her friends went through for graduation in life sciences in Canada, my observations are as given below.

 Finances.
 The students being over 18 years of age want to be financially independent and do not want to depend on their parents.
 All of the students I met (including our daughter) had taken student loans to pay for their education.
 As they were paying for it with their own money, they wanted each and every penny to be counted, resulting in no bunking or whiling away time in the class – every minute had been paid for by them (not by the parents).